 In a study published by investment firm FTSE Russell, the evidence that culture influences bottom-line improvements is compelling.
 Organisations whose culture earned them a position as one of Fortune 100 Best Companies to Work For® in the U.S. achieved superior results over a several-year period across metrics including operating income per employee, operating margin, growth rate and return on assets.

 10. Where publicly traded companies are concerned, a high trust culture can multiply stock market returns 3-fold.
 (8)

-While culture is often framed as a “soft concept”, the hard evidence cited above should be sufficient to change the minds of even the most sceptical individuals.
+While culture is often framed as a “soft concept”, the hard evidence cited above should be sufficient to change the minds of even the most skeptical individuals.
 The question then turns from “why should we focus on our culture?” to “what kind of culture can help us realise our goals?”
 The answer to that is a culture built on the foundation of trust, a tried and tested framework for developing Great Cultures that last.

 Great Place to Work® is the global authority on workplace culture.
 We help organizations quantify their culture and produce better business results by creating a high-trust work experience for all employees.
 We recognise Great Place to Work-Certified™ companies and the Best Workplaces™ in more than 60 countries.